jackshiels/PlantMonitor/README.md

 On the Adafruit Huzzah, the DHT sensor requires power (VCC), a ground pin (GND), and a data pin.
 The DHT sensor requires a 10k Ohm resistor to pull up the data and VCC pins.
 The moisture sensor is built by connecting the first nail to digital output GPIO 013 on the Huzzah.
 This digital output sends a current to the first nail, while the second nail is connected to the analog input on pin A0.
 The sensor works by reading the current from the first nail as an analog signal in A0, as captured by the second nail.
 A lower level of resistance between the nails (due to increased moisture) will lead to higher analog readings on A0, while greater resistance (from less moisture) will lower the value.

 Additionally, an Arduino Uno is used to control the flag motor.
 This servo takes VCC, GND, and a single data pin to address servo rotation.
-A single jumper cable is connected from the Tx port on the Huzzah to the Rx on the Arduino Uno.
-Serial signals were routed through this connection to activate the servo on the Arduino Uno.
+Furthermore, a single jumper cable is connected from the Tx port on the Huzzah to the Rx on the Arduino Uno.
+Serial signals are routed through this connection to activate the servo on the Arduino Uno.

-Lastly, a Raspberry Pi was added to capture MQTT data in a database and report via a web dashboard.
-This dashboard stack was composed of InfluxDB for data storage and management, Telegraf for MQTT data capture, and Grafana for the presentation of this captured data.
+Lastly, a Raspberry Pi is used to capture MQTT data in a database and report via a web dashboard.
+This dashboard stack is composed of InfluxDB for data storage and management, Telegraf for MQTT data capture, and Grafana for the presentation of this captured data.
+The Raspberry Pi should be on the same WiFi network as the Huzzah.

 Below is a technical diagram of the design, followed by a photograph of the real-world components.